Three steps towards eligibility and applying for pre-k

 - Eligible for the national free or reduced-price lunch program (educationally disadvantaged)

-- Currently be in foster care or was previously in foster care
+- Currently be in foster care or was previously in foster care (or has ever been in the conservatorship of the Texas Department of Family and Protective Services)

 Pre-k in public schools is offered at no cost for eligible children.
 Some private preschools have classes for 4-year-olds called pre-k—these are NOT the same as a public school pre-k program.
 Private pre-k is fee-based.